AmrElsersy/Stereo-3D-Detection/README.md

 - In case of datatype 2012/2015, Add `--split_file`
 - In case of training datatype of other, and want to train on specefic file names `--train_file`
 - In case of testing datatype of other, and want to validate/test on specefic file names `--validation_file`
+- If you want to start from specefic index, you can use this flag `--index <no>`

 <hr>